sushilshinde/scripts/youtube-dl-guide.md

 0. You might have to download python for linux and mac, for windows it's not necessary
 1. Download youtube-dl from https://rg3.github.io/youtube-dl/download.html
-2. Install on path so you can run from anywhere as a command
+2. Install on [PATH](http://windowsitpro.com/systems-management/how-can-i-add-new-folder-my-system-path) so you can run from anywhere as a command
 3. Open command prompt and navigate (cd foldername) to a video folder where you want to download videos

 ### For Single Video / Complete Playlist